marta-rakowska/qa_manual_challenge/README.md

 #### *Why did you decide to take part in the challenge?*

-I decided to take part in the challenge cause I would like to extend my knowledge, practice manual testing and enrich my portfolio with another great project.
+I decided to take part in the challenge because I would like to extend my knowledge, practice manual testing and enrich my portfolio with another great project.

 ### Subtask 4️⃣

 #### *What is the Scouts Panel app for?*

-It is the app intended for football scouts.
+It is an app intended for football scouts.
 They can use it to look through indicators, skills and positions of the players.

 #### *What are the functionalities of the Scouts Panel app?
 What are they for?
 Are they intuitive?*